iamgodot/py-tldr/README.md

 download_url = "https://tldr-pages.github.io/assets/tldr.zip"
 ```

-Cache is enabled implicitly, with 24 hours as expiration time.
+Cache is enabled implicitly, with 24 hours as expiration time by default.

 A proxy url can be set for convenience, proxy envs such as `HTTP_PROXY` will also work.